okwyrika/Brainwave_Matrix_Intern/README.md

 ## Bussiness Task

 My Boss has assigned me to analyze
-1. Which Products are driving the most revenuein our pharmacy sub-channel. annual members and casual riders use Cyclist bikes differently.
+1. Which Products are driving the most revenuein our pharmacy sub-channel.
-2. Are there specific cities or customer typeswhere our pharmacy sales are unerperforming?
+2. Are there specific cities or customer types where our pharmacy sales are underperforming?
 3. Which sales reps are most effective in driving pharmacy sales, can we replicate their strategies across regions?
 4. Are we Pricing our top-selling products competitively, or are we losing out to hospital channel?
 5. Can we identify seasonal patterns in the pharmacy sales that can help with inventory and marketing planning?